Venetian Jewelry in Gold

-The Italian Horn Charm in gold is Italy’s lucky charm par excellence.
+The Italian Horn Gold Charm is Italy’s lucky amulet par excellence.
 The Italian horn charm is available from Eredi Jovon in all its versions: as an Italian horn in solid gold, or an Italian horn in red coral as well as the Manocorno, single or double Italian Horn and Hand, with the hand open in the traditional Italian superstitious gesture.

 Jewels with the traditional symbols of Venice

 Our range goes from the typical pendant with the iconic yellow gold gondola passing under the Rialto Bridge to the various versions of the Venetian boat (special models entirely handmade in coral and ebony) to put on your bracelet with the other charms of your travel memories.

 We also offer the golden lion of St. Mark, the typical Venetian "moeca", the bow iron and the whole series of masks of the most famous carnival in the world.

 We start with the typical masks of the Venetian tradition such as the bauta, the plague doctor, Colombina and Pantalone arriving to less known local versions such as the two theater masks: tragedy and comedy.

 We also offer a model with both versions of the commedia dell’arte, both as an earring and as a luckycharm.

 Iconic Italian lucky charms: the hunchback and the Italian boot